 Hot off the grill

-It’s no surprise that local seafood is a feature in many Hobart restaurants, with each offering its own creative take on the flavours, including Kin Japanese BBQ, a hole-in-the-wall gem that seats only 13 at any one time.
-So narrow is the street frontage for this restaurant in the city’s busy Macquarie Street that I walked past the front door twice.
-The menu is just as compact, but flavour packed.
+It’s no surprise that local seafood is a feature in many Hobart restaurants, with each offering its own creative take on the flavours, including Fico in the city’s busy Macquarie Street.

-Kin is open for dinner Tuesday to Saturday and lunch Thursday to Saturday at 71 Macquarie Street, Hobart.
+Fico is open for dinner Friday to Sunday at 151A Macquarie Street, Hobart.

 A way with weeds